Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 I just left it at the default setting in all the experiments with this tool, and it did very well.

-Note: Please check my guide on cordless vacuums for hardwood floors if you live in a home with such.
+Note: Please refer to my guide on cordless vacuums for hardwood floors if you live in a home with such flooring.

 Sand on hard floor comparison

 Another important consideration is how well these vacuums pick up sand.
-While both vacuums scored high marks, the V11 isn’t as efficient, leaving trails of sand in the forward pass.
+While both vacuums scored high marks, the V11 is less efficient, leaving trails of sand during the forward pass.

 - Dyson V8 Absolute: 99.5%